Cessations

 After breakfast she showered and got herself dressed, when her grandma called her name once again.
 “Amy, would you be a dear and get the batteries out of the basement?
 I think the TV remote died."

 She shouted a confirmation down the hall and went to the basement, but all she found was an empty box of AAs and an unopened pack of 9 volts that’d been gathering dust long before she moved in.
-Who even useds those things, really?
+Who even used those things, really?
 It’s always AAs and AAAs.
 She didn’t even think they had anything requiring 9 volts in the house.

 “We’re out!” she called.